Skip to main content

 4.6 EMERGENCY CLOSINGS

-When the Main library or a branch is closed due to an emergency (snowstorm for example), employees will be paid for the hours they were regularly scheduled to work during the time the facility was closed.
-When CRCPL is open but the employee is excused because of weather, the employee may elect to take vacation time, leave without pay, or make-up time within the week scheduled at the discretion of the supervisor.
+When the Main Library or a branch is closed due to an emergency (for example, a snowstorm), employees will be paid for the hours they were regularly scheduled to work during the time the facility was closed.
+When CRCPL is open but the employee is excused because of weather (including if the employee’s home county is under a level 3 snow emergency), the employee may, at the discretion of their supervisor, flex their schedule; use paid or unpaid leave; or, when work is available, telecommute for the day.

 4.7 CIVIC ENGAGEMENT